BDAI-Club-St-Lawrence-College/BDAI-Excel-Automation/Data Cleaning/README.md

 The CSV data files used for testing the codes are downloaded from Kaggle: https://www.kaggle.com/datasets/kaushiksuresh147/customer-segmentation for education purposes.
 The 'train.csv' file is used to test the codes on missing values.

 # Current proposed Features
 0: pick the csv file you want to read from explorer
 1: read csv file as a dataframe
 2. pick up the numeric columns and non-numeric columns
 3. whether the numeric columns is normally distributed
 3. if normally distributed, fill with mean; if not, fill with median
 4. search the conditional to fill categorical columns with mode or "not available".
 5. re-check the count of missing values == 0
-6. transfer categorical columns into numeric columns
+6. transfer categorical columns into numeric columns  ; if dictionary file exists, use dictionary
 7. Export cleaned and transformed file as "name_Recoded.csv"
+8. Export the dictionary used for transforming Categorical-to-Numerical values, and save locally as [filename]__category_dict.json

 _________________
 # BDAI-Automation